ENERGY DRINKS

 uppers.

-They all feature on the label caffeine, taurine, guarana,
+They all featured caffeine, taurine, guarana, and ginseng on

 parts.